mikmart/ggragged/README.md

 ## Example

-Ragged grids can be useful, for example, to clearly separate nested hierarchies in the panel layout:
+Ragged grids can be used to clearly separate nested hierarchies in the panel layout:

 ``` r
 library(ggplot2)